-■ Comprehensive programs offered solely in English
+■ Comprehensive programs offered completely in English

-Foreign students comprise two thirds of total enrollment.
+International students account for two thirds of total enrollment.

-■ A wide range of scholarships
+■ A wide range of financial support

-Comprehensive scholarships are available to foreign students through international institutions such as the International Monetary Fund, the World Bank and the Asian Development Bank.
-There are also scholarships for foreign/domestic students who aim to become researchers.
+Foreign students may apply for comprehensive scholarships offered with the support of international institutions such as the International Monetary Fund, the World Bank and the Asian Development Bank.
+There are other scholarships for which foreign/domestic students who aim to become researchers may apply.
 As well, a variety of in-school part-time employment opportunities are available.

-■ Dynamic and diverse instructional environment
+■ Diverse instructional environment

-GRIPS faculty include top-level researchers, administrators and industry professionals with extensive expertise.
-The tenure system and the program of visiting faculty appointments attract high-achieving public policy professionals from around the world and ensure a dynamic and diverse instructional environment.
+GRIPS faculty include top-level researchers, administrators, and industry professionals with extensive expertise.
+GRIPS' tenure system and visiting faculty appointment program attract high-achieving public policy professionals from around the world and ensure a dynamic and diverse instructional environment.